Deck not growing

 Landscaping

-The answer to 'deck not growing' is that there are several common causes, including poor soil conditions, lack of sunlight, improper installation, and pest or disease issues.
-Symptoms may include stunted growth, discoloration, or bare patches on the deck.
+The answer to 'deck not growing' is that there can be several common causes, including poor soil conditions, insufficient sunlight, or improper maintenance.
+Symptoms may include slow or stunted growth, bare or patchy areas, and discolored or unhealthy-looking plants.
+Solutions can range from improving soil quality, providing more sunlight, and regular weeding, watering, and fertilization.

 Step-by-Step Guide